Ways to Redecorate on the Cheap

 Spend a little time in your local craft stores.
 Craft and fabric stores often have many options for do-it-yourself little touches to make a house feel like home.
 They may also offer craft classes where students sell the results.
 You can pick up anything from floral arrangements, decorative signs, clocks, baskets, pillows, and furniture.
 You can even get stencils and appliques for your walls.

 It's the little touches that bring it all together.
 If you are using a theme, don't let it overpower, but pick items and accents to complete your message.
 Stencils and wall decals are easy touches to jazz up a plain wall.
 Mirrors add size to an otherwise small room.
-Family pictures are the biggest way to make a house feel like home; if you don't have children, pictures from events and places you have experienced can be just as powerful.
+Family pictures are the biggest way to make a house feel like home.
+If you don't have children, pictures from events and places you have experienced or places you want to go can be just as powerful.